zaguiini/create-sandbox/README.md

 Create a local sandbox of a library you'd like to contribute!

-Run it with `npx create-sandbox <repository-url>`
+Run it with `npx create-sandbox <source>`

 It works on single project repositories that are using React.

 When you run the `create-sandbox` command, the CLI will:

-1. clone the repository if it does not exist already;
+1. clone the source if it is a repository and does not exist locally;
 2. create a React sandbox;
 3. install the project dependencies;
 4. build the project;